 Depression and Addiction: A Dual Diagnosis

 A dual diagnosis exists when an individual has been diagnosed with any mental health disorder as well as an addiction.
 Although the exact cause of depression is unknown, researchers believe it can partly be attributed to chemical changes that take place in the brain, stress, and certain medical conditions.
 Of those struggling with depression, approximately 10% are at long-term risk for suicide.
-Those percentages increase to 25% when substance abuse is combined with the mental health diagnosis.
+Those percentages increase to 25% when substance abuse is combined with mental health diagnoses.
 Additionally, close to 36% of individuals with reoccurring depression also experience a drug or alcohol use disorder.

-There are several theories and risk factors that account for this occurrence including:
+There are several theories and risk factors that account for this occurrence, including: